Population of tetraneutron continuum in reactions of $^{8}$He on deuterium: Experiment

-The $^2$H($^8$He,$^6$Li)$^{4}$n reaction has already been used before for tetraneutron search, but the results were not published in details \cite{Rich:2004,Fortier:2007}.
-Rather low statistics resonant-like structure was reported in \cite{Rich:2004} for the $^{4}$n missing mass spectrum at 2.5 MeV above threshold.
-In contrast, in analogous experimental run \cite{Fortier:2007} the $^{4}$n spectrum with $E_T(4n)\lesssim 5$ MeV was found to be dominated by the carbon background due to the use of the CD$_2$ target.
-As compared to studies of \cite{Rich:2004,Fortier:2007} our experiment has no carbon background and additional background elimination connected with kinematics of Fig.\ \ref{fig:mm_4n} (a) is possible.
+The $^2$H($^8$He,$^6$Li)$^{4}$n reaction has already been used before for tetraneutron search, but the results were not published in details, only briefly in conference proceedings \cite{Rich:2004,Fortier:2007}.
+In Ref.\ \cite{Rich:2004}, a resonance-like structure (with quite a low statistics) was reported at $E_T(4n)\approx 2.5$ MeV.
+In contrast, for the next analogous experimental run \cite{Fortier:2007} the $^{4}$n spectrum with $E_T(4n)\lesssim 5$ MeV was found to be dominated by the carbon background due to the use of the CD$_2$ target.
+As compared to studies of \cite{Rich:2004,Fortier:2007} our experiment has no carbon background and additional strong background elimination, connected with kinematics of Fig.\ \ref{fig:mm_4n} (a), is possible.